-‘Huge loss’: Israel’s attack on Gaza kills Palestine football icon Barakat
+‘Huge loss’: Israeli attack on Gaza kills Palestine football icon Barakat

-Palestine footballer Barakat killed in Israel’s attack on Gaza
+Palestine footballer Barakat killed in Israel’s war on Gaza

-Mohammed Barakat, who played for Ahly Gaza and Palestine, died when his house in Khan Younis was bombed by Israeli forces.
+Mohammed Barakat, who played for Ahly Gaza and Palestine, dies when his house in Khan Younis is bombed by Israeli forces.

-Palestinian footballer Mohammed Barakat has been killed after Israeli forces bombed his house in Khan Younis amid the ongoing war in Gaza.
+Palestinian footballer Mohammed Barakat has been killed in an Israeli bombing of his house in Khan Younis during the ongoing war in Gaza.

-The Barakat family’s home was hit by Israeli bombs early on Monday, the first day of the Islamic holy month of Ramadan.
+The Barakat family’s home was hit by Israeli bombs early on Monday, the first day of fasting during the Islamic holy month of Ramadan.

 Keep readinglist of 4 items